ktpeace/kudogen/README.md

 - Takes in user inputs and calculates a matching image/result description
 - Passes other user inputs in directly to result image
 - Responsive, with a separate mobile design
+- Allows desktop users to click a camera icon to download image

 ## Built with